Extract from a speech at the third conference of the World Fellowship of Religions

 If we do not do any of these things, we are yet far removed from God and from religion, no matter how loud we may be in our talk and pious in our platitudes and pompous in our proclamations.
 With all our inner craving for peace, we have failed and failed hopelessly to serve the cause of God’s peace on earth.
 Ends and means are interlocked things and cannot be separated from each other.
 We cannot have peace so long as we try to achieve it with war-like means and with the weapons of destruction and extinction.
 With the germs of hatred in our hearts, racial and colour bars rankling within us, thoughts of political domination and economic exploitation surging in our blood-stream, we are working for wrecking the social structure which we have so strenuously built and not for peace, unless it be peace of the grave; but certainly not for a living peace born of mutual love and respect, trust and concord that may go to ameliorate mankind and transform this earth into a paradise which we so fervently pray for and preach from pulpits and platforms and yet, as we proceed, it recedes away into the distant horizon.

 Where then lies the remedy?
 Is the disease past all cure?
 No, it is not so.
 Life and Light of God are still there to help and guide us in the wilderness.
+We see this wilderness around us because we are bewildered in the heart of our hearts and do not see things in their proper perspective.
+This vast outer world is nothing but a reflection of our own little world within us.

 Every religion has, of necessity, a three-fold aspect: first, the traditional, comprising myths and legends for the lay brethren; secondly, the philosophical treatises based on reason to satisfy the hunger of the intelligentsia, concerned more with the why and wherefore of things than anything else, with great stress on theory of the subject and emphasis on ethical development which is so very necessary for spiritual growth; and thirdly, the esoteric part, the central core in every religion, meant for the chosen few, the genuine seekers after truth.